Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Application

 The application is one of the biggest factors differentiating the two types of network switches.
-An unmanaged switch is generally ideal for smaller networks like one for a home, single office, or small-sized business.
+An either managed switch ports or unmanaged switch, is generally ideal for smaller networks like one for a home, single office, or small-sized business.

 On the other hand, managed switches suit large-scale businesses with a bigger network or enterprises that need increased control over the network traffic.